-QUESTION: There was stuff you weren’t comfortable doing like asking, which means that, usually people say ‘you know I’m busy’ but that’s a code for ‘I’m afraid of being rejected’ and turned down, isn’t it?
-So you actually took matters in your own hands and took on some personal development?
+QUESTION: There was “stuff” you weren’t comfortable doing, like asking for what you want.
+To overcome this you actually took matters in your own hands and took on some personal development?

 This post is part of my Radio Coaching Interview.
 To listen to this section please click here.